willstepp/writings/hunger/hunger.md

 Tye downplayed the compliment but his pride was evident.

-It was a team effort, he said.
+It took the both of us, he said.
 Your kill shot set me up.
 All I had to do was aim and shoot.

-All you had to do, Mika said, mocking his friend.
+Mika mocked his friend, All you had to do.
+They laughed.

 After their meal they drank from their water bladders and then refilled them in the pond.
 With deer of this size it was going to be an arduous haul back to camp.
 Better to get it over with, Tye sighed.
 And they set off.